-Meghan Markle Almost Ready To Give Birth, Hospital Allegedly On Standby
+Meghan Markle Almost Ready To Give Birth, Hospital Reportedly On Standby

-Meghan Markle is reportedly almost ready to give birth alleges a new report by Express who says that a local hospital is on standby for when the Duchess of Sussex is ready to deliver her firstborn.
+Meghan Markle is reportedly almost ready to give birth, claims a new report by the Daily Express that says that a local hospital is on standby for when the Duchess of Sussex is ready to deliver her firstborn.

 While both Markle and Prince Harry have kept details of the exact date of their baby’s birth close to their chest, royal watchers continue to monitor any and all changes outside of the couple’s home, Frogmore Cottage in Windsor.

-The Duchess of Sussex has been “clear about what she wants” a royal source alleged to Express, and has chosen to remain home for as long as possible, perhaps throughout the birth of her baby, if a medical official says she is safe to do so.
-The report also claims that Markle will only be transferred to a hospital in the event of complications.
-The closest medical facility is NHS Frimley Park Hospital in Surrey, reportedly 30 minutes from Frogmore Cottage.
+The Duchess of Sussex has been “clear about what she wants” a royal source claimed to the Daily Express, and has chosen to remain home for as long as possible, perhaps throughout the birth of her baby, if a medical official says she is safe to do so.
+The report also suggests that Markle will only be transferred to a hospital in the event of complications.
+The closest medical facility is NHS Frimley Park Hospital in Surrey, which is about 30 minutes from Frogmore Cottage.

-Wherever the royal birth takes place, it has been alleged that the couple has chosen not to reveal details about their baby’s birth until they have had time together as a new family.
+Wherever the royal birth takes place, it has been reported that the couple has chosen not to reveal details about their baby’s birth until they have had time together as a new family.

 View this post on Instagram